A ductogram is a test that makes pictures of the breast ducts. It is done with a mammogram and special contrast material.

 - Not using deodorant, powders, lotions, or perfumes on the breasts or under the arms

 Description of the Procedure

-There are different techniques to do this procedure.
+There are different ways to do this procedure.
 You will be asked to lie on your back.
 The nipple will be cleaned.
-Then the breast will be squeezed to release discharge.
-This will help your doctor find out which duct the discharge is coming from.
+The breast will be squeezed to release discharge.
+This will help the doctor find out which duct the discharge is coming from.
 A small, flexible tube will be inserted into the milk duct.
-The contrast dye will be injected through this tube.
-X-rays will be taken of the breast after the contrast dye is injected.
-Lastly, the tube will be removed and a small bandage or pad will be placed over the nipple.
+Contrast material will be injected through this tube.
+X-rays will be taken of the breast after the contrast material is injected.
+The tube will be removed and a small bandage or pad will be placed over the nipple.

 How Long Will It Take?

 Will It Hurt?